 Now add the ginger and garlic paste and sauté for another 2 minutes.

 Add the tomato paste and all the powdered spices, including the garam masala.
-Also, add the salt.
+Also, add the ground nuts and the salt.
 Stir to mix everything well and fry the masala, frequently stirring, until the oil begins to separate from it.
 Frequent stirring will prevent burning and will also ensure an evenly browned masala.
 The oil separating from the masala is a sign that it is well cooked.
 This results in smooth, well-amalgamated flavors.

 When the chicken is done, add the thick cream and stir well.
 Continue to cook until most of the gravy has dried off.
 The result should be a dish with thick gravy.